rtoussaint/pldesign/README.md

 the [grammar][] of your language is going to be structured.

 Make sure that your language actually comes together as a whole.
-Don't mash together contradictory features for the sake of doing so.
+Don't mash together contradictory features just for the sake of doing so.

+Remember, there's a trade-off to everything.

 Sometimes less is more.

 [dsl]: http://en.wikipedia.org/wiki/Domain-specific_language
 [semantics]: http://en.wikipedia.org/wiki/Semantics#Computer_science